nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Clearing all modules for a contact : `clearmodules`

-**Clears all modules** based on the given index from ModuleMate Finder.
+**Clears all modules** based on the given Index from ModuleMate Finder.

 Format: `clearmodules INDEX`

 * Deletes all modules from the contact at the specified `INDEX`.
-* The `Index` refers to the index number shown in the displayed contact list.
+* The `Index` refers to the Index number shown in the displayed contact list.
 * The `Index` **must be a positive integer** 1, 2, 3, …​ and must exist in the displayed contact list.

 Examples:
-- `clearmodules 5` wipes all modules for contact in index 5.
+- `clearmodules 5` wipes all modules for contact in Index 5.

 ### Deleting a contact : `delete`